JulianStJohn/api-test/README.md

 * browse to `http://localhost:4567` to ensure the API is running and accessible
 * Run the challenges: `node .`
 * Run the tests for this module `npm test`

+## Notes

+* cucumber.js [does not support native js module imports](https://github.com/cucumber/cucumber-js/issues/1304) so I have included a package.json file containing `"type": "commonjs"` in the `features/support` and `shared/models` directories.